walkersoft/csi-batch-tracker/README.md

 ### Receiving History

-Find previous PO's for information purposes or editing.
+Find previous PO's for informational purposes or editing.

 ![Receiving History](../media/receiving_history.png?raw=true)

 ### Batch History

-Get all history on a specific batch.
-From the date(s) it was added to the date(s) it was used.
+Get all history on a specific batch - from the date it was added to the date it was used.

 ![Batch History](../media/batch_history.png?raw=true)